 - find a way to check if any other apps require rails-3 and delete it if not

-#2 Updated by Robert Hailey almost 5 years ago
+#2 Updated by Robert Hailey over 5 years ago

 - Status changed from New to Resolved